Thucydides: Later sources

 The remaining evidence for Thucydides's life comes from later and rather less reliable ancient sources; Marcellinus wrote Thucydides's biography about a thousand years after his death.
 According to Pausanias, someone named Oenobius had a law passed allowing Thucydides to return to Athens, presumably shortly after the city's surrender and the end of the war in 404 BC.
 Pausanias goes on to say that Thucydides was murdered on his way back to Athens, placing his tomb near the Melite gate.
 Many doubt this account, seeing evidence to suggest he lived as late as 397 BC, or perhaps slightly later.
 Plutarch preserves a tradition that he was murdered in Skaptē Hulē and that his remains were returned to Athens, where a monument to him was erected in Cimon's family plot.
 There are problems with this, since this was outside Thucydides's deme and the tradition goes back to Polemon, who asserted he had discovered just such a memorial.
 Didymus mentions another tomb in Thrace.

-Thucydides's narrative breaks off in the middle of the year 411 BC, and this abrupt end has traditionally been explained as due to his death while writing the book, although other explanations have been put forward.